fpessolano/small-fun-projects/README.md

 This is a collection of projects of various complexity for kids for various platforms.

 ## BBC Micro:BIT
-In the folder microbit there are the wollogin projects for the Micro:BBT (v1 and v2):
+In the folder microbit there are the projects for the Micro:BBT (v1 and v2):

 ### Programmable Counter (V1+)
 A start stop counter where the count down step can be programmed as well as the counted value.